isomerpages/mti-cap/pages/For Business Owners.md

 			</p>
       <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental, materials.
 			</p>
-			<p>When a business raises its prices, it is not acceptable for businesses to use the GST increase as the reason for raising prices before the implementation, nor is it acceptable for a business to raise prices by more than the GST after the GST implementation, citing the GST as the reason.
+			<p>If a business raises its prices, it is not acceptable for businesses to use the GST increase as the reason for raising prices before the implementation, nor is it acceptable for a business to raise prices by more than the GST after the GST implementation, citing the GST as the reason.
 			</p>
     </div>
 </li>